-Prof. Jackson, based in the School of Histories and Humanities, and researches the modern history of China and the global and regional networks that shaped the treaty ports, which were opened to foreign traders by force in the nineteenth and early twentieth centuries.
+Dr. Jackson, based in the School of Histories and Humanities, researches the modern history of China and the global and regional networks that shaped the treaty ports.
+(On research leave)

 Dr JIANG Ning

 Assistant Professor in Chinese Studies (Linguistics)

 Dr Jiang, based in the School of Linguistic, Speech and Communication Sciences, researches the Applied Linguistics of Chinese, with a particular focus on Chinese character writing, strategy use and translation.
 Dr Jiang coordinates the M.Phil. in Chinese Studies.